 Automation will be Customer Service 2.0

-If there’s one thing most customer service experts agree these days it’s that the future lies with more personal, empathetic service.
-Nobody wants another automate “Your call is very important to us” email.
-The shift to basic automation and outsourcing in the early 2000s allowed big brands to scale customer service quickly but it cost them on quality of service.
+If there’s one thing most customer service experts agree on these days, it’s that the future lies with more personal, empathetic service.
+Nobody wants another automated “Your call is very important to us” email.
+The shift to basic automation and outsourcing in the early 2000s allowed big brands to scale customer service quickly, but it cost them on quality of service.
 The industry got so bad that even now you can stand out from the competition by just not treating customers who have a problem as an annoyance.

-The future of customer service will be more automation through AI
+The future of customer service will be more automation through artificial intelligence (AI).

 Let me be absolutely clear that this is not to suggest more canned responses, speaking to annoying robot voices or knowledge bases full of irrelevant information.